mikamautnerrohde/researchproject/rp-project-manual.md

 [Daily supervisor](#supervisor-tasks)|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> | <ul><li>Assists in creating realistic project planning, corresponding to workload. <li>Contact person for student questions. <li>Provides feedback on overall performance and promotes scientific attitude. <li>Joins midterm evaluation, together with student.<li>Provides feedback on the draft version of the research report.<li>Evaluates experimental work and presentation: advises internal assessor on grading. </ul>
 [Internal assessor](#internal-assessor-tasks) | <ul><li>Is located in same lab/research group as supervisor. <li>Holds a doctoral degree. <li>Can be same person as daily supervisor, as long requirements for both roles are met.</ul>|<ul><li>Grades experimental work, presentation and final report.</ul>
 [External assessor](#external-assessor-tasks) (also: co-assessor) | <ul><li>Holds a doctoral degree. <li>Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic). </ul> | <ul><li>Grades final report.</li></ul>
-[Examiner](#examiner-tasks) | <ul><li>Can be either the internal assessor or the external assessor. <li>Must be employed at UvA (note: AMC counts as UvA). <li>Must hold doctoral degree.</ul> | <ul><li>Reviews and approves project proposal.</li><li>Submits the final grade.<li>Guarantees validity of the grade.</li></ul>
+[Examiner](#examiner-tasks) | <ul><li>This is a label placed on either the internal assessor or the external assessor. <li>Must be employed at UvA (note: AMC counts as UvA). <li>Must hold doctoral degree.</ul> | <ul><li>Reviews and approves project proposal.</li><li>Submits the final grade.<li>Guarantees validity of the grade.</li></ul>

 ## Phases of the Research Project

-In summary. the Research Project goes through several phases:
+In summary, the Research Project goes through several phases:

-1. In the first month, the student registers the Research Project via www.datanose.nl/#yourprojects, reads relevant literature and formulates research questions, hypotheses and an appropriate design.
+1. In the first month, the student registers the Research Project via www.datanose.nl/#yourprojects upon starting, then reads relevant literature and formulates research questions, hypotheses and an appropriate design.
 This results in a Research Proposal, which the student submits via the online form at Datanose.nl within one month of registering the project.
 2. In the subsequent months, the student will acquire and/or analyze the data relevant to the Research Project.
 At some convenient time within this phase, the student will have a Midterm Evaluation to discuss progress and mutual satisfaction of the student and supervisor.
 3. In the final month of the project (or earlier if the supervisor deems this appropriate), the student will draft a report on the conducted research, on which the supervisor provides feedback.
 This draft should be as definitive as possible, so that meaningful feedback can be given.
 The student is not supposed to submit multiple drafts.
 4. Based on the feedback on this draft, the student will submit a final version to Datanose.nl, which will be graded by both assessors.
 The student will also give an oral presentation (20 to 30 minutes, plus 10 minutes Q&A) about their Research Project, during a meeting at which at least the internal assessor is present, but preferably in front of the research group.
 See [here](#grading) for more information on grading.